 \subsubsection{The planar sheet}

 When increasing the Mach number, body modes caused by pressure waves moving across the domain between the stream boundaries appear in the planar slab setup \citep{Mandelker_2019}.
-To avoid this, we modify our initial conditions to study the dependence of the critical viscosity as a function of the Mach number.
-We use a similar setup as before, but with just one interface between the two fluids at $y_{\mathrm{Int}} = 0$.
-The density and velocity profiles read:
+To avoid this, we modified our initial conditions to study the dependence of the critical viscosity as a function of the Mach number.
+We used a similar setup as before, but with just one interface between the two fluids at $y_{\mathrm{Int}} = 0$ and open boundaries in the $\hat{y}$ direction.
+The density and velocity profiles are expressed as